- Our Work

 October 14th, 2020

 Our nationally-accredited land trust recently completed a conservation project further protecting the iconic view of Grant Meadow and Table Rock in Pickens County.
 Nestled at the base of Table Rock and hugging Cherokee Foothills Scenic Highway 11, the recent addition of 21 protected acres joins a 36-acre property that was placed under a conservation easement in 2013.
+A grant from the South Carolina Conservation Bank made this conservation success possible.

 The Grant family, owners of this beloved property, feel strongly about preserving the meadow’s beauty and long distance views for generations to come.